Let’s talk about functional trainers, also called cable machines.

 These machines are also versatile – you can train your entire body (including your upper body and lower body) all with one piece of equipment.

-With ankle straps you can easily perform a variety of lower body movements.
+With ankle straps or ankle cuffs you can easily perform a variety of lower body movements.

 You can also add a bench and perform movements that mimic traditional seated (or lying) free weight exercise – such as the bench press.